 Extensions

 TreeOS is modular and extensible.
-The core protocol defines nodes, notes, values, types, and AI interaction modes.
-These are the foundation, but they're designed to be built on.
-Everything beyond the core is an extension that can be installed, disabled, removed, or replaced independently.
+The core protocol defines nodes, notes, types, status, and AI interaction modes.
+These are the kernel.
+Everything else, values, schedules, versioning, scripts, understanding, is an extension that can be installed, disabled, removed, or replaced independently.

 ⚙️ How It Works

 Every extension lives in its own directory with a manifest that declares what it needs and what it provides.
-The loader scans these manifests on boot, validates dependencies, and wires routes, tools, jobs, and models into the land automatically.
+The loader scans these manifests on boot, resolves dependencies in topological order, validates version constraints, and wires routes, tools, jobs, hooks, and models into the land automatically.

 Extensions only receive the services they declare.
 If an extension says it needs the User model and the energy service, that's all it gets.
-It cannot access the orchestrator, LLM routing, or any other service it didn't ask for.
-This is the permission boundary.
+Extensions communicate with each other through the getExtension() API and declared exports, never through direct file imports.
+If you uninstall one, everything that depends on it gracefully degrades.

 📂 Think of It Like an OS